 More importantly, you need to understand that underground cable types vary depending on their constitution?
 What exactly do I mean by cable constitution?
 This cable type comprises one, two, three, or four tinned-stranded copper conductors like typical PVC cables.
 Some manufacturers opt for aluminium conductors because they are cheaper than copper.
 Nonetheless, it is always advisable to go for cables made of copper conductors.

 Your intended installation location also plays a critical role when selecting a suitable underground cable.
 It would be best if you considered various mechanical and voltage aspects depending on the installation location.
-As per their voltage capacities, underground-type cables are generally classified as low-voltage wires for operating voltage up to 1 kilovolt and high-voltage cables for operating voltage up to 11 kilovolts.
+As per their voltage capacities, underground-type cables are generally classified as low voltage cables for operating voltage up to 1 kilovolt and medium voltage cables for operating voltage up to 36 kilovolts.
 Other vital factors that you ought to consider when choosing an ideal underground power cable include;

 - The over underground cable system voltage requirements